Incident at Map Grid 36-80: Plot

 The film is set in the 1980s, when Soviet Naval Aviation Tu-16 pilots risk death to help stop an American submarine whose defective reactor threatens a nuclear meltdown.

 The Soviet Navy conducts military exercises in the Atlantic Ocean.
 Exercises of the US Navy are held in the same area.
-The main element of the American exercises is training for the attack on the Soviet squadron from a multipurpose nuclear submarine.
+The main element of the American exercises is training for the attack on the Soviet task force from a multipurpose nuclear submarine.
 A special Hughes computer is capable of launching missiles at targets previously programmed into warheads, without human intervention.
 The computer provides full automation of the launching process of guided missiles.
 However, to start it is necessary to unlock the control panel in the cabin of the submarine commanded by Turner.

 The crew of the air tanker under the command of Major Gennady Volk performs the usual task of aerial refueling of the reconnaissance aircraft in the exercise area.
 The commander of Northern Fleet aviation, Major General Pavlov, intends to select the most capable pilots for retraining for new aircraft.
 Curious about Volk, he replaces the co-pilot before departure.
-For some unknown reason, Volk nevertheless refuses re-training and further promotion, trying to advance the navigator of his crew, Sergei Skiba.
+For some unknown reason, Volk nevertheless refuses re-training and further promotion, trying to advance the navigator of his crew, veteran airman Sergei Skiba.

 The Tu-16 refuels reconnaissance aircraft, and at this time meets the American anti-submarine aircraft P-3 Orion, which covers Turner's submarine.
 It turns out that its commander, Major Armstrong, and Volk are “old acquaintances”.
 Pilots communicate on the air.

 In the meantime, a state of emergency occurs on the submarine - reactor specialist Alan detects a leak in the reactor's cooling circuit.
 Turner intends not to surface the submarine and orders Alan to fix the damage.
 However, the failure cannot be fixed, and the submarine is forced to surface.
 She is discovered by the Soviet forces, but the Americans claim that everything is in order.

 Alan, who received the strongest dose of radiation, understands that help can only be received from the Soviet military.
 Therefore, he sneaks into the cabin of the captain and removes the lock from the fire control system.
 Then he rushes into the radio room and, having pushed the signalman out, sends the SOS signal.
 But when Alan tries to escape from the submarine on a raft, Turner kills Alan.